Configuration

 fontaine_region = ["serde::Deserialize"]

-This configuration will add the Clone trait to all generated types (and structs), but will only add serde::Deserialize to the fontaine_region enum.
+This configuration will add the Default trait to all generated types (and structs), but will only add serde::Deserialize to the fontaine_region enum.

 Note